Information compiled by Duane Alan Hahn, a.k.a. Random Terrain.

 “Gimme Some Lovin’” by The Blue Brothers (May 31) YT

-Extreme Best Guess based on info at A History of … Games.
+Best Guess based on newspaper ads starting in June 1980.
 The earliest mention of Circus Atari in a newspaper ad that I've found so far is from June 15, 1980.
-That's why this entry is in June for now.

 “Sailing” by Christopher Cross (Jun 14) YT 85%